pkdone/MongoSecurityPlaypen/README.md

     $ kinit jsmith

+## 3  Major Software Packages Installed
+* CentOS 7.1
+* MongoDB Enterprise latest version (was version 3.2.6 on 17-May-2016)
+* OpenLDAP (slapd) latest version in CentOS 7.1 Yum Repository (was version 2.4.40 on 17-May-2016)
+* MIT Kerberos KDC (krb5-server) latest version in CentOS 7.1 Yum Repository (was version 1.13.2 on 17-May-2016)
+* PyKMIP version 0.4.0

-## 3  Project TODOs
+## 4  Project TODOs
-* Extend the 'yum' timeout duration, to avoid timeout failurs when running 'vagrant up' with a slow internet connection.
+* Extend the 'yum' timeout duration, to avoid timeout failures when running 'vagrant up' with a slow internet connection.
 * PyKMIP has no built-in persistence, so if vagrant halt and then vagrant up have been run, the mongod replicas won't start properly, if encryption is enabled using KMIP
 * Fix when encryptdb-enabled and fips140-2-enabled - can't use generated keys as they use blacklisted algorithms (eg. md5) - may need to use FIPS enabled OpenSSL to generate keys - also when fixed, test if can have TLS false, FIPS true, enc-at-rest true, simultaneously.
 * When generating the keytab on the 'centralit' VM, generate separate keytabs for dbnode1, dbnode2 & dbnode3 for better security isolation